volkerrath/Py4MT2/README.md

  - 	**py4mt/scripts**
- 	Contains the scripts  for preprocessing, visualization, and one-dimensional inversion of AEM data, explaining the typical work flow using the toolbox.
+ 	Contains the scripts  for preprocessing, visualization, and one-dimensional inversion of MT data, explaining the typical work flow using the toolbox.
 Also included is a workflow
 	for static shift correction of MT observations (work in progress).

 - 	**aempy/notebooks**
  	Contains jupyter notebooks for the most important scripts using the toolbox.

+- 	**modem**
+	Modified and original ModEM source code files including corresponding Makefiles, useful for sensitivity output.

 - 	**environment**
 	Contains conda environment description files, and some useful helper files for working within the conda environment.
 The current EM38 and EM39 environments contain a lot of packages